top of page

 Sony 200–600mm f/5.6–6.3 G OSS

 Our top pick for wildlife.
-Great reach, fast AF, and crisp results.
+It provides great reach, fast autofocus, and crisp results.
 At 600mm, you can fill the frame without intruding on your subject.

 Sony 100–400mm f/4.5–5.6 GM OSS

-More compact, faster aperture, and razor-sharp.
-Great for handheld work, especially when you’re in a game vehicle.
+This lens is more compact, with a faster aperture and razor-sharp focus.
+It’s great for handheld work, especially when you’re in a game vehicle.

 Tamron/Sigma 150–500mm